FACEGOOD/FACEGOOD-Audio2Face/README.md

 ## Data
 ---

-the testing data,Maya model,and ue4 test project can be downloaded from the link below.
+The testing data, Maya model, and ue4 test project can be downloaded from the link below.

 [data_all](https://pan.baidu.com/s/1CGSzn639PUE7cUYnX4I3fQ) code : n6ty